-Transcripts and Waiver of Aid
+Transcripts and Waiver of Aid (Reduced Emphasis for 2023-24)

-OHE discovered an instance where an institution within Minnesota was allowing students to waive receipt of MSG and CCG due to the inability to obtain transcripts from previously attended institutions.
-Without all transcripts, the current institution cannot complete the LPAR (Limit on Postsecondary Attendance Review) unit calculation process to determine remaining eligibility for MSG and CCG funds.
+OHE discovered an instance where an institution within Minnesota was allowing students to waive receipt of MSG due to the inability to obtain transcripts from previously attended institutions.
+Without all transcripts, the current institution cannot complete the LPAR (Limit on Postsecondary Attendance Review) unit calculation process to determine remaining eligibility for MSG funds.

 OHE developed a waiver form for both a student and a financial aid staff member to sign.
-This waiver also includes information for the student to review about how they could possibly obtain their transcripts allowing the current institution to calculate MSG and CCG eligibility.
+This waiver also includes information for the student to review about how they could possibly obtain their transcripts allowing the current institution to calculate MSG eligibility.